slco-2016/slco-court-calendar-service/OBSERVATIONS.md

 There are multiple rows per judge.

 There are multiple rows per judge, per case number, but the only difference between the duplicate records seems to be the `create_datetime`.
 There might be the opportunity to overwrite previous rows which match in all attributes except for `create_datetime`.

+There are many overlapping attributes between this entity and the `VineCourtEvent` entity.